A reader wants to help his mother, but he's scared he'll make the problem worse.

 Getting a clear answer on the best debt relief option to use

 If you’re confused, Guillermo, feel free to call Debt.com at .
-We can refer you to a certified credit counselor who can talk you through the various options for debt relief and debt settlement.
+We can refer you to a certified credit counselor who can talk you through the various options for debt relief.
 Best of all, Debt.com can refer you to bilingual counselors, so your mother can participate in decisions that are ahead of her.

 Talk to a certified credit counselor to find the best debt relief option for your needs.